Chris Martin: Net worth, earnings from Coldplay and how he spends it

 In December 2022, The Evening Standard reported that Martin is also getting one of his most famous properties completely rebuilt.
 Known as The Garwood Residence, the massive beachfront property once stood in the Point Dume neighbourhood in Malibu — not far from where Martin stays now.

-The singer-songwriter bought the house for USD 14 million (INR 114 crore approx.) in 2014 with his then-wife Gwyneth Paltrow, whose own net worth is estimated at around USD 200 million (INR 1,639 crore approx.).
+The singer-songwriter bought the house for USD 14 million in 2014 with his then-wife Gwyneth Paltrow, whose own net worth is estimated at around USD 200 million.
 Following their divorce in 2016, Martin retained possession of the house.
 The original 340-square-metre property had a four-bedroom house, a pool, a gym, a yoga studio and a tennis court.
 It also had its own private access to Little Dume Beach.

 According to the report, Martin and Johnson plan to increase the area of the property to 500 square metres.
 Among the amenities they plan are an amphitheatre and a detachable garage, a new swimming pool and a tennis court.
 A guesthouse measuring 83 square metres and an open-air carport is part of the construction plans as well.

-Among Martin’s other properties in Point Dume are a small renovated ranch house originally built in the 1960s, which he bought for just around USD 6 million (INR 49 crore approx.) in 2019, and the Malibu Playhouse theatre.
+Among Martin’s other properties in Point Dume are a small renovated ranch house originally built in the 1960s, which he bought for just around USD 6 million in 2019, and the Malibu Playhouse theatre.

 Martin also owned a massive property in England — a 33-room house located in Primrose Hill, London.
 The house was built by merging two houses, one of which belonged to Hollywood icon Kate Winslet.
 Martin had purchased the house with Paltrow, and the two lived in it for much of their time in England.
 Following their divorce, Martin got possession of the property.
-The Daily Mail reported in June 2022 that he had sold it to an Asian businessman for USD 16 million (INR 131 crore approx.), netting around USD 9 million (INR 73.7 crore approx.) in profit.
+The Daily Mail reported in June 2022 that he had sold it to an Asian businessman for USD 16 million, netting around USD 9 million in profit.

 Cars owned by Chris Martin and his bandmates